vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/29_Origin_and_Spread_of_the_pAshupata_Movement.md

 559

-Admittedly, the origin of the word lagud

-. a/ lakuṭa—attested, for instance, in Manusmr̥ti \(8.315\) and Mahābhārata \(7.29.16\) in the sense of ‘cudgel’ or
+Admittedly, the origin of the word laguḍa/ lakuṭa—attested, for instance, in Manusmr̥ti \(8.315\) and Mahābhārata \(7.29.16\) in the sense of ‘cudgel’ or

 ‘club’—remains as yet unclear̥ 17 But even if we do not accept Przyluski’s etymology that links the word to the Austro–Asiatic lāṅgula, meaning ‘stick’

 or ‘penis’, 18 we may assume that phallic symbolism easily suggested itself to the Indian mind and came to be associated with this particular attribute.
 The phallic shape of the club in the earliest representations of the divine teacher, evident from the line pattern and its upright position \(Plate 125\), may have been prompted by the ithyphallic nature of this teacher and his prototype, Śiva.
-Thus, the club may have replaced the ascetic daṇd

-. a, by virtue of its more
+Thus, the club may have replaced the ascetic daṇḍa, by virtue of its more

 outspoken phallic, i.e. Śaiva connotatioṇ 19 The name Lāguḍi, ‘club-bearer’,